harvard-acc/smaug/README.md

 # Building #
 We need to build gem5-Aladdin.
 The `-j` parameter controls how many CPUs are used.
 Increase this value to speed up the build, but keep in mind that you may run out of memory before you run out of CPUs.
+Running out of memory or disk space can cause mysterious build failures.

 ```bash
 cd /workspace/gem5-aladdin